 Mankato - Jewell is a very small town located in the state of Kansas.
 With a population of 2,898 people and just one neighborhood, Mankato - Jewell is the 119th largest community in Kansas.
-Mankato - Jewell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Mankato - Jewell was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Mankato - Jewell isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mankato - Jewell are a mix of both white- and blue-collar jobs.
 Overall, Mankato - Jewell is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Mankato - Jewell who work in management occupations (15.28%), office and administrative support (10.39%), and teaching (10.31%).

-The education level of Mankato - Jewell citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.47% of adults 25 and older in Mankato - Jewell have a college degree.
+The percentage of adults in Mankato - Jewell who are college-educated is close to the national average for all communities of 21.84%: 18.47% of the adults in Mankato - Jewell have a bachelor's degree or advanced degree.

 The per capita income in Mankato - Jewell in 2022 was $32,759, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $131,036 for a family of four.
 However, Mankato - Jewell contains both very wealthy and poor people as well.